 1. Travel Days

 The driving experiences for motorhomes versus trailers are vastly different.
-When driving in a motorhome, passengers have access to the bathroom, kitchen, beds, couch, and everything else in the RV, all while moving down the road.
+When driving in a motorhome, passengers have access to the bathroom, kitchen, beds, couch, and everything else in the RV, all without having to exit the vehicle.

 With a travel trailer or fifth wheel, passengers travel in a truck while towing the vehicle behind them.
 If you need snacks or food, you must pack them before leaving, and stopping for bathroom breaks is less convenient.
 When deciding which type of RV you would like to buy, consider the distances and length of time you will typically be driving when making your choice.